top of page

 What's happening?

 TERROR CAMP is a fan-run conference on polar themes.
-First created by fans of The Terror (2018), it's broken through 3 seasons in the ice and is back for a fourth year of celebrating the creativity and curiosity of this chilly community.
+First created by fans of The Terror (2018), it's broken through four seasons in the ice and is back for a fifth year of celebrating the creativity and curiosity of this chilly community.

-We take presentations seriously at TERROR CAMP, but it’s also an opportunity to have some serious fun.
+TERROR CAMP takes presentations seriously, but it’s also an opportunity to have some serious fun.
 Our lively, moderated Q&A and parallel Discord chat gives your work recognition and a chance to be discussed and shared in-depth.
 A full weekend of talks lets Terror and polar fans enjoy the structure of an academic conference, with all the informality, passion, and love of a fandom space!

-This year, TERROR CAMP will be held on Zoom on Saturday and Sunday, December 7th and 8th, 2024.
+This year, TERROR CAMP will be held on Zoom Friday to Sunday, December 5th to 7th, 2025.
 It’s free and open to anyone who’d like to attend, with keynote speakers TBD!
-As of June 1, 2024, applications to present are now open until September 1.
+And as of today, applications to present are now open

 What are we looking for?